---

 | Existing key check (SLOAD) | 2,100 | 0 | Cold SLOAD |

-| Key slot write (SSTORE) | 20,000 | 230,000 | Cold SSTORE (zero → non-zero) |
+| Key slot write (SSTORE) | 5,000 | 245,000 | Zero-to-non-zero write component only; cold-slot access charged separately |

-| Per spending limit (SSTORE × N) | 20,000 × N | 230,000 × N | Cold SSTORE per token limit |
+| Per spending limit (SSTORE × N) | 5,000 × N | 245,000 × N | Zero-to-non-zero write component only per token limit; cold-slot access charged separately |

 | Buffer (TSTORE, keccak, event) | 2,000 | 0 | Computational overhead |

-**Total per authorization:** ~27,100 + 20,000 × N regular gas, 230,000 × (1 + N) state gas.
+**Total per authorization:** ~12,100 + 5,000 × N execution gas, 245,000 × (1 + N) state gas.

 ### Precompile and Intrinsic Storage Operations

-The regular/state gas split applies uniformly to all SSTORE and code deposit operations regardless of call site.
+The execution/state gas split applies uniformly to all SSTORE and code deposit operations regardless of call site.
 Precompile storage operations route through the same path as standard EVM SSTOREs and inherit the split automatically.
 Intrinsic gas charges that include SSTORE costs (e.g. keychain authorization) use the same split.

 **Exception:** Expiring nonce writes (TIP-1009) use `WARM_SSTORE_RESET` (2,900 gas) with zero state gas because they are ephemeral — entries are evicted from a fixed-size circular buffer and do not contribute to permanent state growth.